 Although none graduated from Fisk, the original Jubilee Singers were recognized with honorary degrees in 1978.
 Today, Jubilee Singers at Fisk University continue to keep alive a rich musical tradition that includes such songs as “Swing Low, Sweet Chariot,” “Many Thousand Gone,” and “Go Down, Moses.”

-In a starred review of this story inspired by a groundbreaking African-American chorus founded in 1871, PW wrote, "Scenes of the chorus lost in song voices raised, eyes closed reveal the courage and heart of these trailblazing singers."
-Ages 5-9.
+“Scenes of the chorus lost in song voices raised, eyes closed reveal the courage and heart of these trailblazing singers.”
+(Publishers Weekly, starred review)